-In addition to upholding best practise, you will need to uphold new processes developed while doing the modules.
-You will need to be visible and open to the Productive Mental Health Ward's collaborative techniques.
+In addition to upholding nursing standards, you will need to uphold new processes developed while doing the modules.
+You will need to be visible and open to the Productive Ward's collaborative techniques.
 Your role will be to ensure your team has the opportunity to create new ways of working.
 If your team has full involvement, the pride in your ward will increase.

-The demands on mental health wards have become more intensive.
-Mental health staff need to be developed to continue to meet these demands.
+The demands on acute wards have become more intensive.
+Ward staff need to be developed to continue to meet these demands.